-Assignment #6: Final Visual Aid w/Presentation & Final Project Management Plan
+Assignment #5: Visual Aid w/Presentation & Final Project Management Plan (PMP)

-Due: March 7th posted to canvas by 5:00pm.
-This final version should address and/or incorporate all feedback received from client and faculty.
+Due: May 29 posted to canvas by 5:00pm.
+This final version of the PMP should address and/or incorporate all feedback received from client and faculty.
 Bring a hard copy of the final plan for the client.
 Final presentations will occur during class.